RitvikVankayala/Individual_project/README.md

    1. USB PORT   - CONNECTED TO LAPTOP FOR UPLOADING THE CODE USING ARDUINO IDE
    2. POWER JACK - FOR THE POWER SUPPLY

+## WORKING

+  After all the connections are made and the code is uploaded now the bot is ready to work.
+If an object is placed at a distance from the ultrasonic sensor then that distance can be seen from the screen of TM 1637 display that to in cm.
+The ultrasonic sensors sends the ultrasonic waves which have very high frequency.
+When they collide with the object they reflect back towards the ultrasonic sensor.
+It stores the time taken by the wave to return back and hence find the distance between object and sensor.
+The distance that is found here is passed into an inbuilt function of TM 1637 that can display the distance on its display.In this project I have taken the delay time as 2 seconds for displaying.